Lee Kuan Yew: Action against Devan Nair

-In 1999, the former president of the Republic of Singapore Devan Nair who was living in Canada, remarked in an interview with the Toronto The Globe and Mail that Lee's technique of suing his opponents into bankruptcy or oblivion was an abrogation of political rights.
-Devan Nair also described Lee as "an increasingly self-righteous know-all" surrounded by "department store dummies".
+In 1999, former president of Singapore Devan Nair, who was living in Canada, remarked in an interview with the Toronto-based The Globe and Mail that Lee's technique of suing his opponents into bankruptcy or oblivion was an abrogation of political rights.
+Nair also described Lee as "an increasingly self-righteous know-all" surrounded by "department store dummies".
 In response to these remarks, Lee sued Nair in a Canadian court and Nair countersued.
-Lee then brought a motion to have Nair's counterclaim thrown out of court.
-Lee argued that Nair's counterclaim disclosed no reasonable cause of action and constituted an inflammatory attack on the integrity of the Singapore government.
-However, the Ontario Superior Court of Justice refused to throw out Nair's counterclaim, holding that Lee had abused the litigating process and therefore Nair had a reasonable cause of action.
+Lee then brought a motion to have Nair's counterclaim thrown out of court, argued that it disclosed no reasonable cause of action and constituted an inflammatory attack on the integrity of the Singaporean government.
+However, the Ontario Superior Court of Justice refused to throw out the counterclaim, holding that Nair had a reasonable cause of action as Lee had abused the process of litigation.

 Lee wrote in one of his memoirs that Nair was forced to resign as president due to his alleged alcoholism, a charge which Nair denied.